-- Medium dose (mean 4413 fibers/cm3; 536 WHO fibers/cm3; 76 fibers $L > 20 \ \mu \text{m/cm}^3$): - No significant increase in lung neutrophils or lymphocytes (BAL). - No significant lung fibrosis at any time point. - High Dose (mean 8941 fibers/cm3; 1429 WHO fibers/cm3; 207 fibers $L > 20 \ \mu \text{m/cm}^3$): - No significant difference in the high dose BrdU levels at 92 days postexposure. - Increase in lung neutrophils or lymphocytes (BAL) immediately after exposure with subsequent decrease. - Slight lung fibrosis.
+MEDIUM DOSE (mean 4,413 fibers/cm3; 536 WHO fibers/cm3; 76 fibers L>20 μm/cm3):

+- No significant increase in lung neutrophils or lymphocytes (BAL) - No significant lung fibrosis at any time point

+HIGH DOSE (mean 8,941 fibers/cm3; 1,429 WHO fibers/cm3; 207 fibers L>20 μm/cm3):

+- No significant difference in the high dose BrdU levels at 92 days post exposure - Increase in lung neutrophils or lymphocytes (BAL) immediately after exposure with subsequent decrease - Slight lung fibrosis

+Figure 10: Correlation of LDH with the number of fibers in the lung with lengths < 5 μ m.
+The LDH values were normalized to the control at each sacrifice as indicated.
+The regression line is shown with statistics.
+Also shown are error bars indicating the 95% confidence intervals of each mean value.

-The lung weights (Table 7) immediately after treatment and at 50 days postexposure showed significant increases; however, for the medium dose this represents a 13-15% increase while for the high dose the increase is approximately 30%.
-By 92 days postexposure, the weights of control and medium dose group were nearly identical and the high dose, while slightly increased, was not statistically different from the control.
+The lung weights (Table 7) immediately after treatment and at 50 days post exposure showed significant increases, however, for the medium dose this represents a 13-15% increase while for the high dose the increase is approximately 30 %.
+By 92 days post exposure, the weights of control and medium dose group were nearly identical and the high dose while slightly increased was not statistically different from the control.
 Such a response is not surprising considering the large number of particles and fibers deposited in the lungs.
-The increase of the high dose lung weights by greater than 20% would again suggest that the maximum tolerated dose had been exceeded in the high dose.
+The increase of the high dose lung weights by greater than 20 % would again suggest that the maximum tolerated dose had been exceeded in the high dose.

-The cell proliferation as indicated by the BrdU measurements (Table 9) was measured on only 3 out of the 5 rats per group and was measured only at 92 days after cessation of exposure.
-The 92-days sacrifice was chosen with idea that if there was going to be a progressive response to a "persistent" chrysotile, it would increase over time after cessation of exposure.
-The results indicate, however, that this was not the case, and the mean values are nearly identical between the high dose at 92 days and the control at the same time.
+The cell proliferation as indicated by the BrdU measurements (Table 9) were measured on only three out of the 5 rats per group and were measured only at 92 days after cessation of exposure.
+The 92 days sacrifice was chosen with idea that if there if there was going to be a progressive response to a "persistent" chrysotile, that it would increase over time after cessation of exposure.
+The results indicate, however, that this was not the case and the mean values are nearly identical between the high dose at 92 days and the control at the same time.